Zunaeed-Imran/training/README.md

 - [Eloquent Relationship:](https://laravel.com/docs/10.x/eloquent-relationships)
 - [Eloquent Accessor & Mutator:](https://laravel.com/docs/10.x/eloquent-mutators)

-4. Improvements for social network project.
-(Said by Julius Brother)
+4. Improvements for social network project.(Laravel Project) (Said by Julius Brother)

 - Hide account or logout menu items or links when not authenticated.
 - Restrict access to account or logout page or url when not authenticated.